CS24B/Web_Project/README.md

 It is recommended to view the web application in a Chrome, Safari, or Edge Browser in full screen for the best experience.

+## Database
+CCASession and TeacherCourse records as well as Student and Teacher IDs are randomly generated.

 ## Availability Tab
 There are two columns of input boxes.
 The first column filters for students which will appear in the table below when the *Add Students* button is pressed.
 Students can be filtered by their name, the name of their PM class, the name of a course they attend, the name of a teacher that teaches any of the courses they attend, and the name of a CCA they attend.